mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 ## How do I use react-router?

 We have documented how to use a [third-party routing library](/components/buttons/#third-party-routing-library) with the `ButtonBase` component.
-A lot of our interactive components use it internally:
+A lot of the interactive components use it internally:
 `Link`, `Button`, `MenuItem`, `<ListItem button />`, `Tab`, etc.
 You can use the same solution with them.